Soyvolon/ChristysThirstyBeerRides/docs/README.md

 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### ROUTE and STOPS:
-Starting at Grand Central Brewhouse, then making our way to St. Pete Brewing where you can enjoy a cold draft and $2 slices of pizza from Angelo's.
-We will then head up to Bayboro Brewing.
-From there we trek over to Right around the corner.
-There'll be murals to see between each stop!
+Starting at Courigan's Irish Pub, we make our way to the Whiskey Exchange.
+We will then head over to The Copper Shaker and finish up at Flute and Dram.

 ### DISTANCE and SPEED:
 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.